Nirvikalpa108/Amina-CV/README.md

 ## Paid work

-I have been working for myself (as a director of my own limited company) since 2016.
-I've primarily worked for the UK's Department for International Development where I'm responsible for monitoring HMRC's investment into a new education company.
+I worked as an independent consultant from 2016-19, primarily for the UK's Department for International Development where I was responsible for monitoring HMRC's investment into a new education company.
 I've also done projects for a private equity fund and an international NGO.

 Prior to working for myself, I worked as a private equity funds investor for the UK's development finance institution and I was an economist for an investment bank focusing on FX and bonds.